-- 1. The Board of Supervisors should continue to support the County Director of Transportation in his efforts to improve rural bridges with in the County, especially those found in wildfire prone areas. - 2.
+- 1. The Board of Supervisors should continue to support the County Director of Transportaion in his efforts to improve rural bridges with in the County, especially those found in wildfire prone areas. - 2.
 Caltrans should remove the dead standing trees on the property across from the entrance and along the north side of the Manchester Maintenance Yard. - 3.
-Caltrans long-range capital improvement plans should include moving the Leggett Maintenance Yard to a more suitable location.

-- 4. Given the enonormous expense associated with moving the Leggett Yard to a less vulnerable location or moderizing and retrofitting the existing facilities with a fire sprinkler system, the consultant recommends that Caltrans limit the storage of essential evacuation equipment at this facility. - 5.
+Caltrans long-range capital improvement plans should include moving the Leggett Maintenance Yard to a more suitable location. - 4.
+Given the enonormous expense associated with moving the Leggett Yard to a less vulnerable location or moderizing and retrofitting the existing facilities with a fire sprinkler system, the consultant recommends that Caltrans limit the storage of essential evacuation equipment at this facility. - 5.
 OES should conduct a yearly fleet survey of all MTA and School District buses and vans that includes the inventory and the type of fuel used (gas, electric, or diesel).
+If possible, fire emergency evacuation training for all bus drivers would be optimal.